-In this article, you'll learn about exceptions, how you can make the most out of their usage, and how to improve your application with the information gathered from occurrences of them once in production.
+As you begin your programming journey, exceptions are a source of tremendous pain.
+Over time, you grow to appreciate the value they bring.
+In this article, you'll learn about PHP exceptions, how you can make the most out of their usage, and how to improve your application with the information gathered from occurrences of them once in production.
+PHP exception handling and error tracking are an important part of building and deploying web applications to production.

-Technically speaking, an exception is an instance of the Exception class, which implements the Throwable interface.
+Technically speaking, a PHP exception is an instance of the Exception class, which implements the Throwable interface.

-The Throwable interface is special because it's not publicly available, which means you can't have your own classes implement it.
-Well, not directly anyway.
+The Throwable interface is unique because it's not publicly available, which means you can't have your own classes implement it.
+Specifically, they can't implement it directly.
 If you create a class that extends Exception, then yes, your class is implicitly implementing the Throwable interface.

-The other aspect that makes the Throwable interface special is that only instances of classes implementing it can be used in conjunction with throw, which is a special language construct used to break execution.
-However, unlike die or similar, throw gives you the opportunity to overcome the problem and move on or, at least, fail elegantly.
+The other aspect that makes the Throwable interface special is that only instances of classes implementing it can be used in conjunction with a throw statement, which is a special language construct used to break the execution of a program in a problematic state.
+However, unlike die or similar statements, throw gives you the opportunity to overcome the problem and move on or, at least, fail elegantly.

-As in many other languages, exceptions are supposed to be wrapped with try...catch blocks if they are to be handled.
+As in many other languages, you generally wrap code that might throw exceptions with a try...catch block (if they are to be handled).

-For instance, you have a method that looks somewhat like this:
+For instance, you might have a straightforward method that looks something like this:

 public function doSomethingVeryUsefulOrThrowException()